ServiceNow/Fast-LLM/docs/quick-start.md

     10. Format of the pretrained model.
 Since SmolLM is a Llama model, we set this to `llama`.
     11. We'll train SmolLM-135M from scratch.
 You can set to `yes` to continue training from a checkpoint (if you put one in `~/inputs`).
     12. We're not using ZeRO for this tutorial, so we set `zero_stage` to `null`.
 You can set this to `1`, `2`, or `3` for ZeRO-1, ZeRO-2, or ZeRO-3, respectively.
-    13.  `bf16` is supported on Ampere GPUs and higher.
-Fast-LLM also supports `fp16`.
+    13.  `bf16` (bfloat16, or Brain Floating Point 16) is supported on Ampere GPUs and higher.
+On Volta GPUs, you can use `fp16` (half-precision floating point) for training instead of `bf16`.

 === "Llama-3.2-1B"